LS80/xbmc-repo-update/README.md

 xbmc-repo-update
 ================

-repoupdate.py provides the RepoUpdate class for updating a local xbmc add-on repository from a local add-on source directory.
+**repoupdate.py updates a local xbmc add-on repository from a local add-on source directory.
+It will find all the add-ons in the source directory which are newer than in the repository, then create all the required files, and update the addons.xml file accordingly.**

 The repository path defaults to a folder in your Dropbox Public folder called 'Repo' which can then serve as an xbmc repository at dl.dropboxusercontent.com/u/\<userid\>/Repo/.

 This has been tested on Linux and Windows.
 Python 2.7 is the only requirement.